openregister/registers-rfcs/content/metadata-log/index.md

 4. validate

-#### As a user I want to get a record at an arbitrary log size and validate it against the schema.
+#### As a user I want to get a record at an arbitrary log size and validate it against the schema

 1. `GET /records/foo?size=10`
 2. `GET /schema/?size=10`